joshsia/random-maze-rl/README.md

 ## Credits

-The code for the random environment was provided by Dr Edward Johns at Imperial College London as part of the module "Reinforcement Learning".
+The code for the random environment was provided by Dr Edward Johns at Imperial College London as part of the Reinforcement Learning module.